Palexia SR 100 mg prolonged-release tablets

 In general, a dose adaptation in elderly patients is not required.
 However, as elderly patients are more likely to have decreased renal and hepatic function, care should be taken in dose selection as recommended (see sections 4.2 and 5.2).

-The safety and efficacy of PALEXIA SR in children and adolescents below 18 years of age has not yet been established.
+The safety and efficacy of PALEXIA SR in children below 6 years of age has not yet been established.
 Therefore PALEXIA SR is not recommended for use in this population.

 Method of administration